 Science Express Details

-Ministry of Railways has decided to run Science Express an exhibition special train in favor of Ministry of Science and Technology .
+Ministry of Railways has decided to run Science Express an exhibition special train in favour of the Ministry of Science and Technology.
 Following are the details.

 Science Express is a flagship programme of the Department of Science and Technology (DST), Government of India.
-It is an innovative mobile science exhibition mounted on a 16 coach AC train, traveling across India since October 2007.
-Since then, it has made eight tours of the country, traveling about 1,53,000 km and exhibiting at 495 locations.
-Over its 1712 exhibition days, Science Express received an overwhelming response and 1.64 crore visitors.
-Science Express has become the largest, the longest running and the most visited mobile science exhibition and has twelve entries in the Limca Book of Records.
+It is an innovative mobile science exhibition mounted on a 16 coach AC train, travelling across India since October 2007.
+Since then, it has made eight tours of the country, travelling about 1,53,000 km and exhibiting at 495 locations.
+Over its 1712 exhibition days, Science Express received an overwhelming response and 1.64 crore, visitors.
+Science Express has become the largest, the longest-running and the most visited mobile science exhibition and has twelve entries in the Limca Book of Records.

 Science Express Phase I to IV showcased cutting-edge research in Science and Technology being carried out worldwide.
 Phase V to VII was based on the theme of biodiversity and as ‘Science Express Biodiversity Special (SEBS)’, it showcased the rich biodiversity of India and its conservation measures.
 Phase VIII as ‘Science Express Climate Action Special (SECAS)’ highlighted the global challenge of climate change.